What you eat in the morning sets you up for the day.

 Piquant pancakes, spicy pizza, nourishing pumpkin porridge.

-There’s something for everyone, whether you like spicy, salty, or sweet for breakfast.
+There’s something for everyone on this list of Korean breakfast recipes, whether you like spicy, salty, or sweet.

-Kick your day off with a Korean feast and get a buzz that lasts all day long!
+So why not kick your day off with a Korean feast and get a buzz that lasts all day long?

 Kimchi is a staple of Korean cuisine.
 It’s a salty, tangy mix of shredded vegetables like cabbage and radish.